mikhael-oo/testimonials-grid-section-main/README.md

 ### Continued development

-I wanna learn more about CSS Grid, ands gto i nto using gradients and animations in CSS, perhaps adding Bootstrap down the line.
+I wanna learn more about CSS Grid and progress into using gradients and animations in CSS, perhaps adding Bootstrap down the line.

 ### Useful resources